Broadcasts & Automations Performance

 - Draft - An automation with a Draft status is an automation that was saved at the end of the creation process as a draft, which is the only way an automation can fall into that state.

-These States are reflected on the Automation Cards as shown in the example below.
+The Automation Cards show these states, as in the example below.

 Automations Analytics & Reporting

 The Automations Analytics & Reporting section provides a comprehensive overview of how your automations are performing across the platform.
-These reports are designed to help you evaluate audience engagement, monitor participation, and gain insights into effectiveness across various delivery channels like SMS, Email, WhatsApp, and RCS.
+The reports help you evaluate audience engagement, monitor participation, and measure effectiveness across SMS, Email, WhatsApp, and RCS.

-Unlike broadcast reports, which are based on the channel type, automation reports are composed of elements that capture the relevant information the platform gathers for a given automation.
+Unlike broadcast reports based on channel type, automation reports capture the relevant information the platform gathers for each automation.

 Deleting Broadcasts & Automations

 The automations can only be deleted under specific conditions.
-Follow the guidelines below to understand when a broadcast or automation is eligible for deletion:
+The guidelines below cover when a broadcast or automation is eligible for deletion:

 - Interactions: An automation can only be deleted if no one has interacted with it.
 This means there must be no data (such as engagement metrics or responses) associated with the automation.
 Once an automation has interactions, it cannot be deleted.